 Dr. Schofield Memorial Garden – This Korean garden located within Eurasia has a focus on ornamental horticulture which was built at the Zoo in 2010.

 Eurasia Daylily Garden / Collection – Some Hemerocallis species originate in the same area as the Amur Tigers.
-Outside of our Amur Tiger exhibit we have created a daylily garden.
+Outside of our Amur Tiger habitat we have created a daylily garden.
 One half of the daylily garden is species daylilies, the other half are all Canadian Hybridized and registered Daylilies.
 With donations from Hybridizers and growers across Canada, the Ontario Daylily Society has been instrumental is building our daylily collection.
 We are the only Species / Canadian Hybridized Daylily garden in the world.
 This is an ongoing project that will expand over the years to come.
 Make sure to visit the garden from Mid-June – Mid-July to catch the daylilies blooming.

 Exciting things in the plant world: